This guide covers everything you need to know about mastering successful email popups in 2023.

 If you’re selling a wide range of products or don’t have many reviews for individual items, you can show a generic campaign that runs on category pages, like this social proof popup:

-By using our Specific URL condition, you can target visitors viewing your category pages and hold their attention with social proof.
+With Drip Onsite, you can target visitors viewing your category pages and hold their attention with social proof.

 3. Company Testimonials